mangye16/dgm_re-id/README.md

  - c.
 With the estimated labels, we could re-arrange the dataset for IDE training.

  - d.
-Train IDE with our provided code follow the [steps](https://github.com/apache/incubator-mxnet/tree/master/example/image-classification) or try the baseline provided by [Zhun Zhong](https://github.com/zhunzhong07/IDE-baseline-Market-1501).
+Train IDE with our provided code follow the [steps](https://github.com/apache/incubator-mxnet/tree/master/example/image-classification) based on mxNet or try the baseline provided by [Zhun Zhong](https://github.com/zhunzhong07/IDE-baseline-Market-1501).

 We provide our trained [models](https://drive.google.com/open?id=0BxD9a73ckQ0vYktDNllndzdpTXc) for unsupervised and supervised baseline.